NDRevo-zz/DiscordBot/README.md

 # DiscordBot
-*Two Simple Commands
-*Plan to add more
+Two Simple Commands -> Plan to add more